Course Outline

 Failover Clustering

-• Understanding clustering requirements and use cases for government
+• Understanding clustering requirements and use cases for high availability in government operations

 Certificate and Federation Services